 Do you think we could transfer the approach you took in Togo to other countries?

 The system is very easy to adapt and we are already trying that in Burkina Faso.
 If things go well there, it's possible everywhere.
 The key elements are a stable connection and a motivated staff.

 How is this project financed?
 The app comes from a third-party provider who certainly charges fees for its use.

-Cropin, the developer of Smartfarm, charges an implementation fee of 15,000 USD.
-In addition, there is an annual user fee of 400 USD per user.
-So, the app costs us around 15,000 Francs per year.
+Cropin, the developer of Smartfarm, charges an implementation fee.
+In addition, there is an annual user fee per user.
 We can allocate part of the costs to projects in which we cooperate with organizations like the Deutsche Entwicklungs- und Investitionsgesellschaft or SECO.
 Ultimately, we are prepared to pay for everything ourselves.

 Please keep me informed about gebana and its products.×

 Halten Sie mich über dieses Projekt auf dem Laufenden.×

 Smallholders and local producers harvest and refine products of extraordinary quality worldwide.
 But for many of these producers there is no adequate or stable market.
 You can buy directly from these producers via the Access to Market Platform and help them to participate in the market.
 The principle behind this is crowd ordering – a new trade model whereby a number of consumers order a product together so as to achieve a minimum order quantity.
 We at gebana support the producers with our know-how, and organise the logistics.

 Enable someone to make their first export with your order.
 Please note: Unexpected events often lead to delays, and you may find that the quality is not yet perfect.
 For this reason, your feedback is absolutely essential.
 The export experience and your feedback are important steps for the producers towards accessing the market.
 As a customer, you are witness to the whole process, playing your part in pioneering work.